kaspa-kcoin/kaspa-web3.js/README.md

 ## Overview

 The Kaspa Web3.js SDK is a JavaScript/TypeScript library for interacting with the Kaspa blockchain.
-It provides various utilities and functions to facilitate blockchain operations, including sending KAS and KRC20 tokens.
+It provides utilities and functions to facilitate blockchain operations, including sending KAS and KRC20 tokens.

 **Note:** The `RpcClient` in this SDK only supports WebSocket JSON-RPC requests.

 ## Installation

+Install the SDK using npm or yarn:

 ```sh
 npm install @kcoin/kaspa-web3.js